A Blank DVD Told the Raiders Everything They Needed to Know About JaMarcus Russell’s Future

 Many hold the strong belief that JaMarcus Russell is one of the biggest busts in NFL history.
-Russell’s failed stint with the then-Oakland Raiders played a massive part for years in the negative public image of the franchise.
-With that in mind, the Raiders had a particular moment involving a blank DVD that gave them everything they needed to know about their quarterback.
+Russell’s failed stint with the then-Oakland Raiders played a massive part in the franchise’s negative public image.

 JaMarcus Russell’s failed NFL career

-Following the Raiders selecting JaMarcus Russell with the first overall pick in the 2007 NFL Draft, things quickly headed south.
+After the Raiders selected JaMarcus Russell with the first overall pick in the 2007 NFL Draft, things quickly headed south.

 The LSU product struggled to find his footing at any point in his three-year NFL career.
-Although it was a different time in the league, where first-round selected quarterback didn’t have the pressure to play right away, the Raiders quickly saw what they needed to see from Russell.
+Although it was a different time in the league — a time when a first-round quarterback didn’t have the pressure to play right away — the Raiders quickly saw what they needed to see from Russell.

-In his three seasons, he complied 4,803 passing yards on a 52.1% completion rate with 18 touchdowns to 23 interceptions and a 65.2 passer rating in 31 games with 25 starts.
-Beyond his lackluster production, Russell demonstrated in another way why the Raiders made a massive mistake with drafting him.
+In his three seasons, he had 4,803 passing yards on a 52.1% completion rate with 18 touchdowns, 23 interceptions, and a 65.2 passer rating in 31 games with 25 starts.
+Beyond his lackluster production, Russell demonstrated in another way why the Raiders made a massive mistake by drafting him.

 Throughout JaMarcus Russell’s brief NFL career, there were plenty of telling signs that the Raiders made a massive mistake.

-Beyond his porous play, Russell demonstrated that notion to the team’s coaching staff on numerous occasions.
-Former Raiders linebacker Kirk Morrison discussed one such incident during a fill-in host spot on the Rich Eisen Show in March 2018 said just about everything concerning the first overall pick of the 2007 NFL Draft.
+Beyond his porous play, Russell demonstrated this to the team’s coaching staff on numerous occasions.
+In 2018, Kirk Morrison discussed one such incident during a fill-in host spot on the Rich Eisen Show.
+The former Raiders linebacker said just about everything concerning the first overall pick of the 2007 NFL Draft.
+Morrison recalled:

-Russell already had many red flags coming into the league, which his work ethic remained among those.
-His lack of commitment to film study became evident through his play as he struggled to find his footing in any regard.
+The Raiders already saw several red flags about Russell entering the NFL, including his work ethic.
+Russell’s lack of commitment to film study became evident through his play as he struggled to find his footing in any regard.

-This singular story further underlines how risky it can be to find an NFL franchise quarterback.
+This singular story further underlines how risky it can be to find a franchise quarterback.

-The Raiders’ failure with the JaMarcus Russell selection set the franchise back several years.
+The Raiders’ failure with JaMarcus Russell set the franchise back several years.

-The team disappointingly attempted to give Russell a run through three seasons, but what made matters worse is that the organization paid him $32 million guaranteed.
+The team disappointingly attempted to give Russell a run through three seasons.
+What made matters worse is that the organization paid him $32 million guaranteed.
 The Raiders did manage to get out from under the final three years of his six-year, $61 million contract.

-What puts a bigger knife in Raiders fans’ hearts is that then-head coach Lane Kiffin’s desire to take Calvin Johnson with that first overall selection.
-Johnson became one of the league’s greatest wide receiver talents behind a Hall of Fame resume.
+What puts a bigger knife in Raiders fans’ hearts is then-head coach Lane Kiffin’s desire to take Calvin Johnson with that first overall selection.
+Johnson became one of the league’s greatest wide receivers.